alanlorenzetti/halo_nr_tx/README.md

 5.1) Finally, it is going to knit a Rmd file containing the dictionary table;

 Please, check the final report [here](https://alanlorenzetti.github.io/halo_nr_tx/index.html).

+If you use the content of this repository, please, reference the following study:

+<a href="https://doi.org/10.1128/msystems.00816-22">Lorenzetti, A.P.R., Kusebauch, U., Zaramela, L.S., Wu, W-J., de Almeida, J.P.P., Turkarslan, S., de Lomana, A.L.G., Gomes-Filho, J.V., Vêncio, R.Z.N., Moritz, R.L., Koide, T., and Baliga, N.S.
+(2023).
+A Genome-Scale Atlas Reveals Complex Interplay of Transcription and Translation in an Archaeon. <i>mSystems</i>, e00816-22.</a>